Märchenerzählungen

 Märchenerzählungen (Fairy tale narrations), Op.
 132, is a trio composition by Robert Schumann in four movements for clarinet (violin ad libitum), viola and piano.
-He composed the clarinet-viola-piano trio in B-flat major, between 9 and 11 October 1853.
+He composed the clarinet-viola-piano trio in B♭ major, between 9 and 11 October 1853.
 The movements are connected by a motif (Kernmotiv).
 The work is dedicated to Schumann's pupil Albert Dietrich, and was published in 1854 by Breitkopf & Härtel.